-The following examples follow up on the script shown in Segment using Groovy script.
-But, unlike in Segment using Groovy script, here, Fiji is included into a Docker image and run in headless mode.
+The following examples follow up on the script shown in Segment OMERO data using the Scripting editor in Fiji.
+But, unlike in Segment OMERO data using the Scripting editor in Fiji, here, Fiji is included into a Docker image and run in headless mode.
 The scripts are embedded into a Jupyter Notebook.
 The Groovy language is used, which is very similar to Java and can be used in Fiji scripting.
 The scripts show: